Paula Yacoubian: Career

 As a humanist/social activist, always advocating on behalf of the less privileged, Paula was successful in launching “Dafa Campaign”, one of the largest and most successful donation campaigns in Lebanon and the Middle East for the second year in a row.
 "Dafa Campaign" has reached 14,800 underprivileged families in Lebanon in November 2015, 43,000 families in December 2016, and more than 100,000 in 2017.

 Paula also offers 15 scholarships for students with outstanding performance who cannot afford their school tuition.

 On the professional side, Mrs. Yacoubian is also the CEO and General Manager of "Integrated Communications", a company specialized in communications strategy and media relations, as well as public speaking training.
 She is a certified trainer who attended several training courses and workshops in the US and has a degree in Administration & Political Science.
 She has been involved with political journalism since the beginning of her career at the age of 17.
 Yacoubian hosted shows on ICN, LBC, MTV, ART and Future TV.
 She has interviewed many of the world leaders and personalities and held town hall discussions and debates.

 Yacoubian joined efforts with social activists and is running for the Lebanese parliamentary elections that were held in May 2018.
 On May 7, 2018, she was the first Armenian woman to win a seat in the Lebanese Parliament.
 Following the 2020 Beirut explosions, she resigned along with two other members of the Kataeb Party on 8 August 2020.

 She was again re-elected into the Lebanese parliament after the 2022 parliamentary elections as part of a 13-member October 17 reformist bloc.

 Personal life

-Paula Yacoubian is divorced and has a 14-year-old son, named Paul.
+Paula Yacoubian is divorced and has a son.
 She is of Armenian descent and is the daughter of an Armenian genocide survivor.